rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     ntime  = 8700
     action = %(action_mwl)s

-    # Enable ssh and ssh-dos, change 'port' and the 'maxretry' value if need be
+    # Enable sshd (enabled = true) and sshd-dos, change 'port' and the 'maxretry' value if need be
-    # Enable apache, apache-noscript
+    # Enable apache, apache-*
+    # Add the following new entry
     [http-dos]
     enabled = true
     port = http,https